actions/importer-labs/azure_devops/3-dry-run.md

 ### Steps

-1. Navigate to the codespace terminal
+1. Navigate to the codespace terminal.
 2. Run the following command from the root directory:

     ```bash